Signs and Symptoms of Vicodin Abuse

 At Narconon, withdrawal is supported with generous doses of nutrition that calm a body’s response to coming off opiates.
 Each person in withdrawal also receives support from the staff in the form of assists, simple processes that lift mood, increase objectivity and further calm the body.

-The Narconon New Life Detoxification Program, one phase of the overall recovery program, takes each person through a sauna detox, assisted by moderate daily exercise and nutritional supplements, that enables the body to flush out the residues of old drug abuse.
+The Narconon New Life Detoxification, one phase of the overall recovery program, takes each person through a sauna detox, assisted by moderate daily exercise and nutritional supplements that enable the body to flush out the residues of old drug abuse.
 Once these residues are gone, a person can regain the brightness they had before they got trapped in addiction.

 With the residues of drug abuse eliminated, then the person in recovery can begin to learn how to operate in life without the drugs.
-It takes learning how to communicate openly and honestly again, gaining control over oneself, one's decisions and one's actions, and learning to make drug-free decisions.
+It takes learning how to communicate openly and honestly again, gaining control over oneself, one’s decisions and one’s actions, and learning to make drug-free decisions.
 It takes longer than the month of most short-term drug rehabs to get through these changes.
-That's why the Narconon program is a long-term program, to give a person the time to really get ready to be sober.
+That’s why the Narconon program is on average eight to ten week program; it gives a person time to really get ready to be sober.

 Once he is back at home, he will need to have the life skills demanded by the twists and turns of life.
 Once he has these skills securely in hand, he will know how to stay sober when there is an obstacle or setback in life.
-Learn more about the Narconon program by calling 1-800-775-8750 today.
+Learn more about the Narconon program.